-Top 10 Best Unsecured Business Loans
+Top 15 Best Unsecured Business Loans

 No one likes to feel insecure or to leave their home or valuables in an unsecured state.
 However, when it comes to business loans, a lack of security can actually be a good thing.
 While we certainly want you to maintain a healthy self-esteem in your personal life and to lock your front door, you should know that unsecured business loans have certain advantages.
 An unsecured loan means the loan requires no specific collateral on your assets.
 This may be beneficial if you don’t have any significant business possessions, have collateral but don’t want to risk losing it, or don’t want to tie up your assets with liens, which can make it difficult to obtain additional financing.

 Now, here comes the confusing and potentially misleading part: a lot of so-called “unsecured” loans do require collateral, just not specific collateral.
-So, even if you don’t have to offer up your restaurant’s kitchen equipment as collateral, you may have to agree to a blanket lien on all your business assets, and/or a personal guarantee (which means you’re personally financially responsible in the event that you don’t pay off your business loan).
+So, even if you don’t have to offer up your restaurant’s kitchen equipment as collateral, you may have to agree to a blanket lien on all your business assets and/or sign a personal guarantee (which means you’re personally financially responsible in the event that you don’t pay off your business loan).

 A personal guarantee really isn’t such a negative thing – you’re surely planning on repaying your loan already, and if your business is a sole proprietorship (as are most small businesses), you are personally responsible for all business debts and liabilities anyway.
 However, an unsecured loan requiring a blanket lien, often referred to as a “UCC-1 lien,” a “general lien,” or a “general blanket lien,” is truly no less risky for the borrower than a “secured” loan requiring specific collateral; in some ways, it’s worse, because the lender has the power to seize any and all of your assets if you default.
 With that said, this type of loan may be the only option for businesses that don’t have any significant business assets to speak of, and therefore can’t qualify for a traditional (secured) loan.